Bulletin Page Content

-Financial aid is typically disbursed on the fifth day of each academic term and paid to students at the rate of one-half (1/2) per semester.
+Financial aid is typically disbursed on the eighth day of each academic term and paid to students at the rate of one-half (1/2) per semester.

 Aid eligibility is determined at the end of the official Drop/Add period.
-Adding classes after that date will not increase a student's aid eligibility.
+Classes added after the Drop/Add period ends will not increase a student's aid eligibility.

 All aid except Federal Work Study (FWS) will be applied to institutional charges.
-Students whose federal aid eligibility has not been determined by the payment deadlines ore whose federal aid does not cover all institutional charges should be prepared to make up the difference with a personal check, credit card or enroll in the University Payment Plan.
-If the amount of federal aid is more than institutional charges, the excess funds excluding scholarships will be refunded to the student by the Office of Student Accounting.
+Students whose federal aid eligibility has not been determined by the payment deadlines or whose federal aid does not cover all institutional charges should be prepared to pay the difference with a personal check, credit card or enroll in the University Payment Plan.
+If the amount of aid is more than institutional charges, the excess funds excluding scholarships will be issued a credit balance refund by the Office of Student Accounting.

 To be considered for financial aid, a student must be accepted for admission.
-A student must be classified as a degree seeking student in an eligible program and an eligible major to be eligible for financial aid.
-Students who are admitted or re-admitted as non-degree, unclassified, transient, or audit students are not eligible to receive financial aid.
-Courses only required for the student's degree program can be used to determine enrollment status.
+A student must be classified as a degree seeking student in an eligible program and major.
+Students who are non-degree, unclassified, transient, or audit students are not eligible to receive financial aid.
+Only courses required for the student's degree program can be used to determine enrollment status.

 For all programs, an applicant must be a citizen of the United States or an eligible noncitizen.